serverlesspub/sam-ts/README.md

 ### Initialize a new project

-To create a new project using this template run the following command in your terminal:
+To create a new project using this template, create a new folder, navigate to your new folder in your terminal, and run the following command:

 ```bash
 sam init --location gh:serverlesspub/sam-ts